grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 ## Examples

+The following examples show you how to create `prometheus.remote_write` components that send metrics to different destinations.

+### Send metrics to a local Mimir instance

-This example creates a `prometheus.remote_write` component that sends received metrics to a local Mimir instance:
+You can create a `prometheus.remote_write` component that sends your metrics to a local Mimir instance:

 ```river
 prometheus.remote_write "staging" {